 2. Is Arutas

-The sand of Is Arutas, one of the most beautiful beaches in Oristano province, looks like rice grains.
-Its pink, green and white quartz pebbles give this seashore its characteristic look that makes it one of the most famous beaches in Sardinia.
+The sand of Is Arutas, one of the most beautiful beaches in Sardinia’s Oristano province, looks like rice grains.
+Its pink, green and white quartz pebbles give this seashore the characteristic look that makes it one of the most famous beaches in Sardinia.